 One of those times came during the First World War.
-As First Lord of the Admiralty, Churchill pushed the idea of attacking Gallipoli in 1915, which was held by Germany's ally Turkey, in order to open up a supply route to Russia.
+As First Lord of the Admiralty, Churchill pushed the idea of attacking Gallipoli in 1915, held by Germany's ally Turkey, to open up a supply route to Russia.
 It was hoped the Russians would then mount offensives in the east and relieve the stalemate of the Western Front.
-Though it may have been the only decent strategic idea of the war, its planning and execution was a disaster and Churchill, in some ways a scapegoat, was demoted to Chancellor of the Duchy of Lancaster, a meaningless position.
+Though it may have been the only decent strategic idea of the war, its planning and execution were a disaster, and Churchill, in some ways a scapegoat, was demoted to Chancellor of the Duchy of Lancaster, a meaningless position.
 Rather than sit by while the world tore itself apart, he resigned his post (though he remained a member of Parliament) and decided to rejoin his regiment in November 1915 at the age of 41.
 The last time he'd been in combat was in South Africa during the Second Boer War, 16 years earlier.
 It would be the present-day equivalent of the Secretary of Defense joining the front-line troops in Afghanistan.

 Arrival in France

 No one quite knew what to do with him.
 His official rank was Major, but Prime Minister Asquith and Sir John French, commander of British forces in France, thought he should have a brigade (more than 5,000 men).
 While waiting for his post, he spent December behind the lines.
 He made several forays to different sectors of the front to see the war first-hand and get the lay of the land.
-He even visited the French sector twice-- oddly enough, it was considered unusual for such interest-- and was presented with a French steel helmet which he would wear at the front, having judged it more practical than the British helmet.
-In any case, due to political pressures, he was given a battalion (less than a 1,000 men) and made a Lieutenant-Colonel instead of a Brigadier-General.
+He even visited the French sector twice—oddly enough, it was considered unusual for such interest—and was presented with a French steel helmet which he would wear at the front, having judged it more practical than the British helmet.
+In any case, due to political pressures, he was given a battalion (less than 1,000 men) and made a Lieutenant-Colonel instead of a Brigadier-General.